Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 16 Mei 2025 06.25.27 UTC
+- WIB: Jumat, 16 Mei 2025 09.07.56 UTC
-- WITA: Jumat, 16 Mei 2025 07.25.27 UTC
+- WITA: Jumat, 16 Mei 2025 10.07.56 UTC
-- WIT: Jumat, 16 Mei 2025 08.25.27 UTC
+- WIT: Jumat, 16 Mei 2025 11.07.56 UTC

 Kutipan Inspiratif:
-"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: inspirational
+Kategori: friendship